Tuesday 21 May 1940

 Dutch Homefront: The influence of the German occupation already is being felt.
 Radio broadcaster AVRO dismisses its Jewish employees.

 American Homefront: While the Germans and the Allies are locked in their brutal beat-down in Belgium and France, US journalists are able to provide stateside readers with accounts from both sides.
 Journalist William Shirer, for instance, is one of several US newspapermen accompanying the Wehrmacht on its glory ride.
 He notes rather tonelessly that "Our Wehrmacht officer guide is very complimentary to the French."
-It is not safe work, as the journalists are as exposed as anyone to air attacks.
+It is not safe to report from the front, as the journalists are as exposed as anyone to air attacks.

 Future History: Tony Sheridan is born in Norwich, Norfolk, England.
 He becomes famous as a singer after he collaborates with an unknown group known as The Beat Brothers in 1961.
 They release a single ("My Bonnie") that makes it to No. 5 on the German chart.
 This is not when he becomes famous as a result of the collaboration, but rather after The Beat Brothers change their name to The Beatles.